nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/single-master-clusters-with-kubeadm.md

 ```

 !!! info "Don't Forget to Update the older kube config file"
-    Update where ever you are using the older kube config to connect with the cluster.
+    Update wherever you are using the older kube config to connect with the cluster.

 ## Clean Up